neuropark/bengali-dataset/how_to_contribute.md

 ## Adding a Entry

 ### For Windows
-open the command prompt
+Open the command prompt
-clone the repo by this command
+Clone the repo by this command
 ```
 git clone https://github.com/neuropark/bengali-dataset.git
 ```